 The AORES symposium aims to foster collaboration and future growth of the Australian ocean renewable energy sector (wave, tide and offshore wind).
 It brings together industry, academics, policy makers and other stakeholders to share information on the latest domestic developments and scientific advancements.
 To provide a global context, a number of international and industry leaders will deliver keynote presentations.

 This second symposium follows on from the very successful inaugural event in Melbourne in 2016.

 We invite abstracts from developers, researchers and other stakeholders within the field of ocean renewable energy.
 The symposium will be conducted in plenary, including both oral and poster presentations, as well as discussion sessions.
-On the third day (22nd November), half a day interactive workshop between all stake holders is planned.

 The registration fee (regular: $375, student: $325) will include daily catering, a sundowner and a symposium dinner.

 Chairs (UWA): Prof. Christophe Gaudin, Prof. Ryan Lowe, Dr Hugh Wolgamot

 Organisers: Dr Dirk Rijnsdorp (UWA), Dr Jana Orszaghova (UWA), A/Prof. Scott Draper (UWA),

 Dr Jeff Hansen (UWA), A/Prof. Britta Bienen (UWA), Dr Wiebke Ebeling (UWA),